Difference Between MySQL and MSSQL

 Conclusion

-In summary, both MySQL vs MSSQL are enterprise-grade RDBSs which are widely used for data storage backend.
-Both MySQL vs MSSQL offer an equivalent level of performance and speed for high transaction applications.
-Although, both MySQL vs MSSQL can be deployed on any platform, however, MySQL has better integration on all major platforms.
-The cost is another consideration which is a primary motivation before selection of a technology stack, here again, MySQL has an edge owing to the availability of its open source non-proprietary edition.
+Many organizations widely use MySQL and MSSQL as enterprise-grade RDBMSs for data storage backends.
+Both MySQL and MSSQL offer equivalent performance and speed for high transaction applications.
+Although both MySQL and MSSQL can be deployed on any platform, MySQL has better integration on all major platforms.
+The cost is another consideration that is a primary motivation before selecting a technology stack.
+Here again, MySQL has an edge owing to the availability of its open-source non-proprietary edition.

 Recommended Article